litalporat/deep-learning-intership/README.md

-# Overview of our deep learning internship assignment
+# Overview of our deep learning internship assignments:

 ## Description